AleixCas95/Deafeat-the-Nemesis/README.md

-﻿# Development-Game
+# Defeat the Nemesis

 ## The game

-Thank you for downloading!
-This game is a platformer game where you will have to reach the end of the two levels in order to complete the game.
-Our character has the hability of sliding down through walls and jumping meanwhile.
+For this assignment we have forked [Underground-Hero](https://github.com/MAtaur00/Underground-Hero) [v 0.3](https://github.com/MAtaur00/Underground-Hero/tree/0.3)

+This is a little game made by two students of the Videogame Desing and Develompent degree.
+It is a small plataformer with two levels, where the player can move right, left and jump.
+The game has been made using C++, SDL and pugi libraries.
+The maps have been made using tiled as the colliders.

 ## Debugging Fucionalities